 |ARTICLE II: Officers and Council

-1. The Officers of the Society shall be President, President-Elect, Executive Secretary, Treasurer, and three at-large councilors.
+1. The Officers of the Society shall be President, President Elect, Executive Secretary, Treasurer, three at-large councilors and two junior councilors.
 All officers shall be members in good standing.

 2. The President shall be elected by membership to serve a term of 1 year and shall be installed as President at the conclusion of the Business Meeting held during the Annual meeting over which the current President presides.

 3. The Executive Secretary and the Treasurer shall be elected by Council from among the members of Council for a 4-year term and may be re-elected to one additional 4-year term.